monika774/video_download_12/README.md

 This is the repository for you tube video downloader.

-First setup project
+First setup project .
-Activate venv
+Activate venv.
-seceond use pytube library
+seceond use pytube library.